-You need significantly less capital to open a trade in comparison to owning an underlying asset.
+You need significantly less capital to open a trade in comparison to owning the underlying asset.
 Leverage can significantly increase your gains as well as losses.

 Ultrafast order execution of 8 milliseconds on average on FX.
 No dealing desk intervention.
 Your order gets routed automatically to one or several of our liquidity providers, ensuring your trade is always matched and filled quickly and efficiently.